 There are five ways to address your snoring and sleep apnea.

 Observation.
-Observation may be an option if the snoring does not bother you or anyone else.
+Observation may be an option if the snoring does not bother you or anyone else or you don’t have significant sleep apnea.
 An advantage to addressing your snoring early is that typically, as you advance in age, the laxity or sagginess of the back of your throat increases which worsens your snoring and often leads to sleep apnea.

-In-office Procedures or Surgery.
-Dr. Pasha has performed well over 1,600 procedures for sleep apnea/snoring and considers it an art.
+In-Office and Surgical Procedures.
+Dr. Pasha has performed well over 4,000 procedures for sleep apnea/snoring and considers it an art.
 After a detailed physical examination, Dr. Pasha may offer a long-term procedure specific for you.
 Philosophically, our center focuses on the least invasive technique with the most effective outcome.
 For some this may mean a 20-minute procedure that can be performed in the office under local anesthesia.
 For others it may require a more advanced surgical technique.
-Since, Dr. Pasha specializes in all the most common available modalities, he can offer a variety of choices based on your specific circumstance.
+Since Dr. Pasha has been focused on sleep apnea procedures since 2001, he has performed most available from the use of robotics to less invasive in-office procedures.
 Dr. Pasha also commonly evaluates those who had a prior failed procedure and specializes in revision techniques.